AdobeDocs/experience-manager-65.en/help/sites-authoring/touch-ui-managing-projects.md

 ### Associating Resources with Your Project {#associating-resources-with-your-project}

-Projects enable you to group resources into one entity in order to manage them as a whole.
+Projects enable you to group resources into one entity to manage them as a whole.
 Therefore you need to associate resources to your project.
 These resources are grouped within the project as **Tiles**.
 The types of resources you can add are described in [Project Tiles](/help/sites-authoring/projects.md#project-tiles).

 To associate resources with your project: